Stay road-ready with these courier van maintenance tips for couriers. From tyres to seasonal prep, we’ve got you covered.

 If you’re offering specialist services, where goods might be temperature-sensitive, these checks are even more important to protect your load.

-As low-emission zones and clean air policies expand, more owner-drivers are looking at electric and hybrid vans.
+As low-emission zones and clean air policies expand, more owner-drivers are looking at electric and hybrid courier vans.
 If you’re considering adding one to your setup, your courier van maintenance checklist will need a few adjustments.

 Electric vans and hybrids have fewer mechanical parts, but there are still important checks to make: